shengnxu/triton/scripts/amd/gemm/README.md

 - Tuning result file is open and closed inside the tuning loop, enabling timely flush of the tuning results.
 - Now we use `rocprofv2` to measure kernel time.
+- We can use `--hack_triton_compile` to avoid all GPU activities during the compilation stage.
+This is achieved by modifying the triton frontend compiler in the following
+places:
+  - Return True from the `is_active()` function in the hip hackend [driver](https://github.com/triton-lang/triton/blob/fd691c67ac20958a67693358186d877790f5f48f/third_party/amd/backend/driver.py#L433)
+  - Return statically constructed GPUTarget from the `get_current_target()` function in the hip backend [driver](https://github.com/triton-lang/triton/blob/fd691c67ac20958a67693358186d877790f5f48f/third_party/amd/backend/driver.py#L437)
+  - Return False from the `is_active()` function in the cuda hackend [driver](https://github.com/triton-lang/triton/blob/fd691c67ac20958a67693358186d877790f5f48f/third_party/nvidia/backend/driver.py#L383)
+  - Statically set `device` and `stream` in the [jit.py](https://github.com/triton-lang/triton/blob/fd691c67ac20958a67693358186d877790f5f48f/python/triton/runtime/jit.py#L588-L589)

 # One config running script